projectcalico/calico/docs/cni/kubernetes/manifests/kubeadm/README.md

 ### Requirements / Limitations

-* This manifest requires the ability to schedule pods on the master.
-As such, make sure you initialize your master with `kubeadm init --schedule-workload`
+* This install does not configure etcd TLS
+* This install expects that your Kubernetes master node has been labeled with `kubeadm.alpha.kubernetes.io/role: master`